 Year Ended December 31,

-2012 2011
+2013 2012

-(in millions)
+(in m illions)

-Balance at January 1 \$ 289 \$ 329
+Balance at January 1 \$ 288 \$ 289

-Gross realized and unrealized gains 4 8
+Gross realized and unrealized gains 4 4

-Gross proceeds (5) (48)
+Gross proceeds (5) (5)

-Balance at December 31 \$ 288 \$ 289
+Balance at December 31 \$ 287 \$ 288

-Unrealized gains of \$4 million are included in earnings related to Level 3 investments still held at December 31, 2012.
+Unrealized gains of \$4 million are included in earnings related to Level 3 investments still held at December 31, 2013 by our Investment segment.
 Total realized and unrealized gains and losses recorded for Level 3 investments, if any, are reported in net gain from investment activities in our consolidated statements of operations.

-The Investment Funds owned one Level 3 corporate debt investment at December 31, 2012.
+The Investment Funds owned one Level 3 corporate debt investment at December 31, 2013.
 Fair value was determined through yield analysis of comparable loans to which we applied a risk premium that we determined to be appropriate, which resulted in a lower valuation for our Level 3 investment.
-Adjusting the risk premium by 1% in either direction would result in a 3% change in the fair value of the loan.
+Increasing the risk premium by 1% would result in a 2% decrease in the fair value of the loan.
+Decreasing the risk premium by 1% would have no effect on the fair value of the loan.